We encourage you to browse our list so that you can take what you want and keep what you need

 9. Vets don’t have to worry about sequestration cuts at VA.
 Washington Examiner Those who rely on the Department of Veterans Affairs for medical care, disability benefits or educational assistance will be spared whatever pain eventually comes from sequestration because the agency is exempt from the automatic budget reductions, the …

 10. Utah House committee gives nod to expanding Veterans Affairs to include … Salt Lake Tribune A Utah House committee gave the nod Wednesday to legislation that reorganizes the Department of Veterans Affairs, giving it responsibility for forging relationships with military installations like Hill Air Force Base.

 Veteran “Jersey Jeanne” has not let multiple sclerosis slow her down — adaptive sports have changed her life in a positive way.
 Her life’s motto is: “I got ‘ta’ keep on movin’!”

-Posted by GPD on March 8, 2013, With 680 Reads Filed under Veterans Administration (VA).
+Posted by GPD on March 8, 2013, With 683 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.